siqad/siqad/README.md

   * Custom class containing properties
 * Simple estimation tool of electron distribution
 * Static or animated display of charge (like the AFM images)
+* Simulation visualization panel that allows users to control visualization of simulation results
+  * Control what type of result to show
+  * Filter results, e.g. only show results with 2 electrons
+  * Time control, if the simulator supports that
+  * Degenerate state visualization
+  * stuff like that

 > general bugs
 ## Bugs